Research Internship Program

 Dental Public Health

 The Division of Dental Public Health, led by Drs.
 Foster-Page and Kohli, focuses on research, policies, and providing oral health care in underserved populations, including at the Russell Street Clinic and clinics throughout Oregon.
-Their work focuses on innovative workforce models to improve dental access and care and highlight the importance of oral health to improve oral health outcomes at the local and policy level.
+The focus is on innovative workforce models to improve dental access and care and highlight the importance of oral health to improve oral health outcomes at the local and policy level.

-PI: Lyndie Foster-Page, Richie Kohli, and Kirsten Lampi
+Principal Investigators: Lyndie Foster-Page, Richie Kohli and Kirsten Lampi

 To apply:

-The application window for the 2024 Summer Internship is open.
-The deadline to apply for this program is February 14, 2024.
-This is a paid internship.
+The application window for the 2025 Summer Internship is open.

 - Resume/Curriculum vitae